codeunion/examples-sinatra/flash-messages/README.md

 - Showing a welcome message after logging in
 - Displaying a confirmation message when a user action is successful

+Look at the code in `app-flash-messages.rb` to see the custom "flash" behavior built on top of [Sinatra's `session` feature](http://www.sinatrarb.com/intro.html#Using%20Sessions).
+This feature is inspired by the [rack-flash](https://github.com/treeder/rack-flash) and Rails' [ActionDispatch::Flash](http://api.rubyonrails.org/classes/ActionDispatch/Flash.html).

 ## Running The Application

 Make sure you're in the `flash-messages` directory.
 Once there, run the following two commands to configure your application correctly: